 - Bake for 30-45 minutes or until desired brownness is reached.

-When ready to assemble stuffing, remove apple mixture from refrigerator and warm slightly to melt butter.
+- When ready to assemble stuffing, remove the apple mixture from the refrigerator and warm slightly to melt butter then combine with bread cubes and add chicken broth.